close

 • Boost your customer journey map with research.

-Although you already have that idea for your customer persona based on user and market research, you can still boost that customer journey map further by doing research with the help of feedback from real customers.
+Although you already have that idea for your customer persona based on user and market research, you can still boost that customer journey map further by doing research with the help of feedback from real customers using customer feedback solutions

 You have the option to offer incentives for those who participate, but some customers are just happy to give their feedback to improve their experience.
 In doing your research, make sure that you learn about a customer’s goals, expectations and his own stages and touchpoints throughout his journey.